 Assessments by a Department of Juvenile Justice Counselor

-If your child is kept in secure detention, they must appear before a judge within 24 hours.
+If a counselor requests to keep your child in secure detention, they must appear before a judge within 24 hours.
 A judge then reviews the counselor’s assessment and decides to either maintain secure detention or release your child into your care.

 Formal Decisions Regarding Charges

-Once your lawyer receives this information, they can begin working on a defense for your child.
+Once your Orlando juvenile crime lawyer receives this information, they can begin working on a defense for your child.
 In many cases, your child’s charges can be reduced or dismissed with the right legal team.
-For this reason, you should choose an experienced team to represent your child in the juvenile court system in Orlando.
+For this reason, you should choose an experienced team to represent your child in the juvenile court system.

 Understanding Florida’s Diversion Programs